david-zwicker/sensing-normalized-results/src/README.md

-cma         | For optimizations using CMA-ES numba       | For creating compiled code for faster processing nose        | For parallel testing simanneal   | Simulated annealing algorithm published on github
+cma         | For optimizations using CMA-ES numba       | For creating compiled code for faster processing nose        | For parallel testing simanneal   | Simulated annealing algorithm published at https://github.com/perrygeo/simanneal py-utils	| A collection of python functions published at https://github.com/david-zwicker/py-utils

 The classes in the project are organized as follows: